Overview

 Confirm-SecureBootUEFI

-- True — Secure Boot is enabled.
-This article is relevant to you; continue reading.
+• True — Secure Boot is enabled; continue reading.

-- False — Secure Boot is disabled.
-No action is required from this notice.
+• False — Secure Boot is disabled.
+No action required.

-- Error / cmdlet not recognized — The system may not support Secure Boot, or it may be disabled at the firmware level.
-No action is required.
+• Error / cmdlet not recognized — System may not support Secure Boot.
+No action required.

 What Happens Without Action

-The good news: DataON Engineering has validated an interim procedure that directly addresses these risks and must be completed before June 2026 while the current certificate infrastructure is still valid.
+DataON Engineering has validated an interim procedure that directly addresses these risks and must be completed before June 24, 2026.

 What the Interim Remediation Does